act-rules/act-rules.github.io/_rules/attr-not-duplicated-e6952f.md

 #### Inapplicable Example 1

-Code is XML, and not HTML or SVG.
+This code is XML, not HTML or SVG.

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>